 The UW School of Medicine is the medical school for a 5-state region, the WWAMI region (Washington, Wyoming, Alaska, Montana, and Idaho).
 The UW Psychiatry Residency Program is committed to training psychiatrists to serve this region, which includes about one quarter of the land mass of the United States and some of the most underserved areas for psychiatry and other mental health providers.
-Training opportunities within the WWAMI region include our Idaho Advanced Clinician Track, Alaska Fourth Year Track, and away rotations open to residents in both the Seattle and Idaho Tracks.
+Training opportunities within the WWAMI region include our Idaho Advanced Clinician Track and away rotations open to residents in both the Seattle and Idaho Tracks.

 The Idaho Advanced Clinician Track trains psychiatrists to become outstanding clinicians with balanced training in both general psychiatry and in providing consultation to primary care physicians in small communities.
 It is a separate residency program, with a separate match number and its own individual curriculum.

 Train for two years in Seattle in basic inpatient, outpatient and consultation psychiatry, as well as some basic subspecialty rotations (addictions, child and adolescent psychiatry).

 Train for two years in Boise, ID, completing outpatient psychiatry, consultation liaison psychiatry, and primary care consultation rotations.
 This track includes the unique opportunity to work in the Family Medicine Residency of Idaho clinic part-time for 2 years, providing psychiatric consultations and ongoing care.

 - No call in the PGY-3 and PGY-4 years.